Dispute over liened Fraser mansion kitchen equipment captures Madawaska residents’ attention

 But on the following day, Dec.
 16, Pelletier retracted the offer after her husband toured the facility.

-“When my husband went to the mansion to look at the kitchen equipment, he was devastated,” Boucher said.
+“When my husband went to the mansion to look at the kitchen equipment, he was devastated,” Pelletier said.
 “He said, ‘I’m going to have to haul a lot of this out to the dump because it hasn’t been taken care of, it’s really dilapidated.
 It’s filthy.’”

 On Jan.
-13, Pelletier forwarded a second offer based on her reevaluation — $2,500 dollars for the total contents of the mansion.
+13, Pelletier forwarded a second offer based on her reevaluation — $2,500 for the total contents of the mansion.
 After a discussion at its Feb.
 3 meeting, the board responded with two offers: $7,500 for the total contents or $3,000 for everything except the large but easily removable equipment like refrigerators, ice makers and friers.

 Town manager Gary Picard said these prices came from a sliding scale the town uses in evaluating all its property — a scale which ends at 30 percent of original value.